aarsh1a/reddit-persona-builder/README.md

-# Reddit User Persona Builder
+# reddit user persona builder

-A Python tool that analyzes a Reddit user's post and comment history to generate a detailed marketing-style persona using Hugging Face's free LLM APIs.
+a python tool that analyzes a reddit user's post and comment history to generate a detailed marketing-style persona using hugging face's free llm apis.

-## Features
+## features

-- Fetches user's recent posts & comments via the Reddit API
+- fetches user's recent posts & comments via the reddit api
-- Analyzes content using free LLM models from Hugging Face
+- analyzes content using free llm models from hugging face
-- Generates detailed personas with demographic info, interests, motivations, etc.
+- generates detailed personas with demographic info, interests, motivations, etc.
-- Includes citations from posts/comments that support each trait
+- includes citations from posts/comments that support each trait
-- Outputs a professionally formatted persona document
+- outputs a professionally formatted persona document

-## Setup
+## setup

-### Prerequisites
+### prerequisites

-- Python 3.8+
+- python 3.8+
-- Reddit API credentials
+- reddit api credentials
-- Hugging Face account (free)
+- hugging face account (free)

-### Installation
+### installation

-1. Clone this repository
+1. clone this repository

-2. Install dependencies
+2. install dependencies

-3. Create a `.env` file with your API credentials
+3. create a `.env` file with your api credentials

-## Usage
+## usage

-Run the script with a Reddit username:
+run the script with a reddit username:

-The generated persona will be saved as `persona.txt` in the current directory.
+the generated persona will be saved as `persona.txt` in the current directory.

-## Example Personas
+## example personas

-The repository includes example personas generated for the following users:
+the repository includes example personas generated for the following users:
 - [spez](/persona_spez.txt)

-## License

-MIT